Skip to main content

 Studio and engineering costs

 Most professional narrators record in studios, but the raw recordings still need editing, proofing, mastering, and quality control.
-Post-production engineering adds another $50-150 per finished hour on top of narrator fees.
+Post-production engineering typically runs another $50–$150 per finished hour on top of narrator fees, and can be higher for full-cast or heavily produced titles.

 Music and sound effects